NioTheFirst/ScType/README.md

 `LICENSE` contains the license for ScType.

 `test_benchmark_final.sh` is the script used for running ScType on the dataset provided in the paper.
-More details can be found in the "Docker" section.
+More details can be found in the "Reproducing Results in the Paper" section.

 `create_typefile.md` contains instructions on how to manually build type files.

 `financial_type_keys.py` stores a copy of a table from `tcheck_parser.py` (which is located in the directory `slither/detectors/my_detectors`) that contains the mappings of financial types and their keys.
 More information can be found in `create_typefile.md`.

+`expected_results.txt` stores a copy of the ouput that should be produced from running the Docker image againsts the dataset in the paper.
+See the "Dataset Evaluation" subsection of the "Repdroducing Results in the Paper" section for more details.

+`icse2024-paper1049.pdf` and `icse2024-paper1049-supplementary_material_upload.pdf` contain the PDF files for the paper written for this tool, _Towards Finding Accounting Errors in Smart Contracts_ and its supplementary materials.

 `run_results` is a repository that contains the expected results from running ScType on the dataset used in the paper.
 More information can be found in the README.md file located there.